DEBT & CREDIT MACHINATIONS

 When I bought my first car at the age of 18, my mom co-signed for the loan.
 It was for a used 1962 Volkswagen bug that I paid $1,200 for.
-It was a gamble because I had no idea how to drive a stick shift transmission in a vehicle.
-I had to lie that I did.
-It was an early entrance into my off-the-wall forays into how I would live my life.
+That acquisition was a gamble because I had no idea how to operate a stick shift transmission in a vehicle.
+I had to fabricate a lie and tell the seller that I did.
+It was an early indication of how I would employ off-the-wall machinations to help shape my journey through the rest of my life.

-Having no credit record to my name, I needed her to give me a start.
-She was reluctant to do it, since I had a childhood history of always getting into trouble.
-But I think the fact that I had survived 3 years of stringent educational training in a tough military style high school, caused her to decide that I might be worth the risk.
+Having no credit record to my name, I needed her signature for a jumpstart into that arena.
+Her reluctance was telling and she supported that disposition because I had a childhood history of always getting into some kind of trouble.
+I think the fact that I had survived 3 years of stringent educational training in a tough military style high school caused her to decide that I might be worth the risk.

 In any event, I made regular on-time payments on the car to her relief.
-As you might have surmised by now, it also began to give me a credit rating.
-When I sold it a few years later, I had completed my first successful credit history transaction.
+As you might have surmised by now, it also gave me a credit rating for the very first time.
+When I sold the vehicle a few years later, I had completed a successful credit history transaction with no black marks on my record.

 My next car was a 1956 Porsche.
-It was offered to me at such an amazing price ($800) that I already had the cash to pay for it.
-After selling the VW, I had the proceeds plus what was in my cash savings.
-So I did not need credit to make the purchase.
-But still, I had an early track record to fly by.
+It was offered to me at such an amazing price ($800) that I already had most of the cash in my kitty to pay for it.
+After selling the VW, I used the proceeds plus what was in my cash savings to complete the purchase.
+Even though credit wasn’t needed, I still I had an early track record to fly by.

 Back then, credit cards were not a big deal.
-Usage was still in it’s infancy.
-The only credit I knew of was when you used it to buy a car or a home.
-So everything else that I bought was done with cash.
+Usage of them was still in it’s infancy.
+The only credit I was familiar with was that used when buying a car or creating a mortgage for the purchase of a home.
+So, everything else that I bought was done with cash.

-However, I did become very interested in the stock market.
-I sent money via cash or money order (no credit card or bank cash transfers) to a stock brokerage firm and set up an account with them.
+However, I did become quite interested in the stock market as a hobby.
+I sent money via cash or money order (no credit card or bank cash transfers were part of the deal) to a stock brokerage firm and set up an account with them.
 Then, when I wanted to buy a stock, money from that account was pulled out to make the purchase.

-The broker I used also offered to let me establish a “margin account“.
+The broker I used also let me know I could establish a “margin account“.
 That was an account whereby I could have the brokerage extend me a line of credit using my cash and stock as collateral.
 I could buy more stock this way and hopefully make greater profits.

 The writing was on the wall for me to see that this could be a very bad deal.
-If the margin-covered stock went down in value, and approached the minimum requirements I would have 2 choices: Send in more money to cover the credit, or have the broker sell the stock to protect against loss.
+If the margin-covered stock went down in value, and approached the minimum requirements I would have 2 choices: Send in more money to cover the credit, or have the broker sell the stock to protect my account from going into the red..

 Marriage Becomes The Catalyst For New Debt